 If you want to take the ferry from Schaprode there are car parking places close to Schaprode harbour.

-The ferry timetable will be published here as soon as it is available from the shipping company.
+Here you can find the Hiddensee ferry schedule or you can look at the Reederei Hiddensee Website.
 Since there are three harbours on Hiddensee, please be aware to take the ferry to the harbour "Hiddensee – Kloster".

-From the habour "Hiddensee – Kloster" we will pick you up for the 500 m walk to the Biological Station.
+From the habour "Hiddensee – Kloster" we will pick you up for the 500 m walk to the Biological Station (map).